perpetualgrimace/v5.jamesferrell.me/content/3-about/default.en.md

     ## Music & audio

-    I'm currently in a progressive rock band called (link: http://waypoints.bandcamp.com text: Waypoints) and an instrumental progressive math rock project called (link: http://bigmath.bandcamp.com text: Big Math).

-    By now you may have gathered that I'm really into progressive rock. 😂

-    Before these projects, I was in an (link: http://www.tampabay.com/blogs/soundcheck/content/your-2009-ultimate-local-band-triptico text: award-winning latin rock band) called (link: http://triptico.bandcamp.com text: Triptico), briefly joined a national emocore band called (link: http://www.metalblade.com/us/artists/phoenix-mourning/ text: Phoenix Mourning) for a tour across the states, and made the first music that I wasn't embarrassed of in a modern rock band called (link: http://soundcloud.com/perpetualgrimace/sets/broken-self text: Broken Self).
-I've also done some (link: http://soundcloud.com/perpetualgrimace/sets/video-game-covers text: rock tributes to a few of my favorite video game soundtracks).

-    Drums are my main instrument, but I also play enough guitar and bass to get my ideas across.
+    Making music is time consuming and arguably less rewarding than making websites, but it's an important part of my identity.
+Drums are my main instrument, and I also play enough guitar and bass to get my ideas across.
 Lately I've been engineering all of my projects as well.

-Making music is an expensive and time consuming hobby, but it's an important part of my identity and it keeps me sane.
+    I'm currently in an instrumental progressive math rock project called (link: http://bigmath.bandcamp.com text: Big Math).

+    I've also been in an (link: http://www.tampabay.com/blogs/soundcheck/content/your-2009-ultimate-local-band-triptico text: award-winning latin rock band) called (link: http://triptico.bandcamp.com text: Triptico), briefly joined national emocore band (link: http://www.metalblade.com/us/artists/phoenix-mourning/ text: Phoenix Mourning) for a tour across the states, played in the Boston rock bands (link: http://waypoints.bandcamp.com text: Waypoints) and (link: http://ambushed.bandcamp.com text: Ambushed), and made the first music that I wasn't embarrassed of in a modern rock band called (link: http://soundcloud.com/perpetualgrimace/sets/broken-self text: Broken Self).
+From time to time, I also do (link: http://soundcloud.com/perpetualgrimace/sets/video-game-covers text: rock tributes to a few of my favorite video game music).

 ----